tmr08c/tmr08c.github.io/content/blog/ecto-explain/index.md

  end
 ```

-Because the result of `explain` is a string containing the `EXPLAIN` results, I recommend `IO.puts` over `IO.inspect` because it will print the newlines and better format the result.
+Since the result of `explain` is a string containing the `EXPLAIN` results, I recommend `IO.puts` over `IO.inspect` because it will print the newlines and better format the result.

 In practice, making this change can be a bit of a pain.
 By no longer returning the result of your query, you will break the consumers of this function.
-If you need a quick peek into what the database is doing this is probably okay.
+This breaking strategy works for a quick peek into what the database is doing.
 However, if you are tuning the query, you may want to run this multiple times.
-Returning the query results may be preferable in this case as it will allow you to validate you haven't altered the results.
+Returning the query results may be preferable in this case as it will allow you to validate the results continue to be correct.

+### Preserving the Pipeline

-To preserve the pipeline and avoid copying and pasting my query, I turn to [`Kernel.tap/2`](https://hexdocs.pm/elixir/main/Kernel.html#tap/2).
-Released in `1.12`, `tap/2` will pipe its first argument as the argument to the function you pass in as the second argument.
-Rather than passing on the result of the function, `tap/2` returns the original value.
-By preserving the value, we can pipe in the query, `explain` it, and then pass it, unchanged, to our query function.
+To preserve the pipeline and avoid copying and pasting my query, I turn to [`Kernel.tap/2`](https://hexdocs.pm/elixir/main/Kernel.html#tap/2). `tap/2` will pipe its first argument as the argument to the function you pass in as the second argument.
+Rather than passing on the result of the function, `tap/2` returns the original value; this allows us to pipe in the query, `explain` it, and then pass it, unchanged, to our query function.
 Let's see what this looks like:

 ```ex
 def posts_with_recent_activity() do